ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ## Magic Square

-The first step to generating a card is calculating a **5x5** [magic square](https://en.wikipedia.org/wiki/Magic_square).
+The first step to generating a board is calculating a **5x5** [magic square](https://en.wikipedia.org/wiki/Magic_square) .
 In a magic square, the sum of the numbers in each row, column, and diagonal is the same.
-For bingo cards, the numbers **1** to **25** are used to fill each position of the square, all only appearing once.
+For bingo boards, the numbers **1** to **25** are used to fill each position of the square, all only appearing once.
 The sum of each possible row, column, or diagonal is equal to **65**.